TheThinkingHome/Automations/blueprints/template/entity_sentinel.md

 - **`unavailable`** the entity exists and its own state is `unavailable`.
 The device dropped off the network, or the integration marked it unavailable.
 Flagged after the debounce.
 - **`unknown`** the entity exists and its state is `unknown`.
 It is registered and present but has no usable value right now, often a sensor that has not reported since startup.
 - **`missing`** the entity does not exist at all.
 A deleted device, a renamed entity, or a typo in the scope.
 This is how a stale reference in your configuration surfaces instead of failing silently.
 - **`frozen`** the entity is present with a normal value, but its device has not reported anything within the freeze lookback.
 The device locked up while still looking healthy, the case a plain value check sails right past.
-A device that has never reported at all is also flagged `frozen`, with `last_seen` null and `age` reading `never reported`.
+- **`never_reported`** the entity exists but has produced no report on record at all, no timestamp to measure.
+A freshly added entity that has not initialized, or one whose integration has never served it. `last_seen` is null and `age` reads `never reported`.
+This is an entity-level signal, distinct from `frozen` (which means a device that did report, then went silent).

-The first three come from the entity-level check and add into `unavailable_count`; `frozen` comes from the device-level check and is `frozen_count`.
+The first three and `never_reported` come from the entity-level check and add into `unavailable_count`; `frozen` comes from the device-level check and is `frozen_count`.
 A consumer can tell a newly-offline entity from a long-dead one by comparing `since` to the previous evaluation, no separate list needed.

 ### The `setup_error` State